Nobody (Shara Nelson song)

 "Nobody" is a song by British singer-songwriter Shara Nelson, released in May 1994 as the fifth single from her first solo album, What Silence Knows (1993), through Cooltempo Records.
+The song was co-written by Nelson and produced by Michael Peden.
+It peaked at number 49 on the UK Singles Chart and number 16 on the Music Week Dance Singles chart.

 Critical reception

 Pan-European magazine Music & Media wrote, "The singles taken from What Silence Knows are innumerable.
 But still with this neo soul track one doesn't have the idea of listening to a leftover, proving the depth of the album."
+James Hamilton from the Record Mirror Dance Update described it as a "gently shuffling superb soulful lament" in his weekly dance column.
+Nilou Panahpour from Rolling Stones remarked, "Her moody, sensuous soprano set against the thumping beats and ominous strings lends her words dramatic force."
+Adam Higginbotham from Select named it a "pounding Massive-a-like".
 Jonathan Bernstein from Spin felt a "forbidding tone is established" on the song, as the opening track of the album.

+Music video

+"Nobody" was directed by American director Kevin Bray and produced by Liz Friedlander for DNA.
+It was released on 23 May 1994 and shot in Central Station in Los Angeles, featuring black-and-white vignettes.
+Bray had previously directed the video for "Uptight".